MBB-team/VBA-toolbox/_wiki/Controlling-the-inversion-using-VBA-options.md

 # Controlling the lagged Kalman forward pass

 The VBA update of the hidden states is very similar in form to a [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter).
-More precisely, the scheme derives an approximation to the lagged posterior density, which contains the information about states at time `t` given all observed data up to time `t+k`, where `k` is the lag.
-This lag can be chosen arbitrarily, which allows one to infer on hidden states, whose changes impact observed data a few time samples later in time (e.g. due to some form of convolution operation).
+More precisely, the scheme derives an approximation to the lagged posterior density $$p\left(x_t \mid y_{1:t+k}\right)$$, which contains the information about states at time $$t$$ given all observed data up to time $$t+k$$, where $$k$$ is the so-called **backward lag**.
+By default, this lag is set to 0.
+But it can be chosen arbitrarily, which allows one to infer on hidden states, whose changes impact observed data a few time samples later in time (e.g. due to some form of convolution operation).
 For example, the following sets the lag to 10:

 ```matlab
 options.backwardLag = 10 ;